igponce/Azure-DP-100-Data-Scientist-Study-Guide/README.md

 2019-03-06 22:53:13 [INFO] (mdbook::book): Running the html backend
 ```

-The compiled book are located in the 📁 book folder.
+The compiled book is located in the 📁 book folder.

-# Table of contents for the book
+# Book contents

 ## Certification Objectives: